robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 2. Backend reads a database
 3. Backend responds with JSON containing some records

-In this blog post I will discuss how we can use Q to deliver this extremely quickly.
+In this blog post I will discuss how we can use Q to deliver this value extremely quickly.

 ## Background - What is the value in json rest apis?